Europe tests reusable spaceship

 PARIS The European Space Agency is preparing to launch an experimental reusable spaceship next summer following a successful atmospheric test flight this week, officials said at the Paris Airshow.

-A mock-up built by Thales Alenia Space was dropped from a helicopter flying 1.9 miles (3,000 kilometres) above the Mediterranean near Sardinia on Wednesday to check its handling and parachute system, company officials said.
+A mock-up built by Thales Alenia Space was dropped from a helicopter flying 1.9 miles above the Mediterranean near Sardinia on Wednesday to check its handling and parachute system, company officials said.

 The 14.4 foot long (4.4 meter) craft, known as "IXV" as it is an intermediate experimental vehicle, splashed down in the ocean and was retrieved by an awaiting ship.